These donuts are baked, not fried, and loaded with sweet and spicy vanilla chai flavors! For a more intense flavor, drizzle or dip in a chai glaze!

 Have you ever tried homemade donuts?
 These baked vanilla chai cake donuts are soft, fluffy, full of amazing flavors, and ready in about 30 minutes!

 Making homemade donuts has been on my “to-do” list for a while now, and I finally did it a few weeks ago!
-I went to my trusty resource, King Arthur Flour, and saw a great recipe for some vanilla chai donuts.
-Man, it’s sure a winner!
-Of course, I had to make a few tweaks to make them my own, you know I can’t follow a recipe without adding my own little twist 🙂
+I went to my trusty resource, King Arthur Flour, and saw a great recipe for some vanilla chai donuts that I tweaked a bit.

 Making these vanilla chai donuts is really simple…